 Symptoms of Poor Veggie Digestion

-Common symptoms of poor veggie digestion include bloating, gas, constipation and stomach pain.
-Symptoms of nutrient depletions that may occur when the body is unable to break down and absorb the nutrients in fibrous vegetables are much further reaching and may include fatigue, hair loss, muscle pain, and autoimmunity itself.
+Common symptoms of poor veggie digestion include bloating, gas, constipation, and stomach pain.
+Symptoms of nutrient depletions that may occur when the body is unable to break down and absorb the nutrients in fibrous vegetables, are much further reaching and may include fatigue, hair loss, muscle pain, and autoimmunity itself.

 Folate is another important nutrient that can become depleted when vegetables aren’t properly absorbed.
-Common sources of folate include broccoli, asparagus, avocado, spinach, and brussels sprouts.
+Common sources of folate include broccoli, asparagus, avocado, spinach, and Brussels sprouts.
 Getting enough folate from food sources is particularly important for those with the MTHFR gene variation, and can become challenging when veggie digestion is compromised.

-You can read more about the most common nutrient deficiencies found in those with Hashimoto’s here.
+(You can read more about the most common nutrient deficiencies found in those with Hashimoto’s here.)

 Another clue that vegetables are not being properly digested is when vegetable fibers are found in stool samples.
 I used to ask this question of my clients, but never did formal tracking, so out of curiosity, I decided to ask some of my readers in 2018 via a survey about digestive health.
 Ninety-eight people answered the survey, and 82 percent of the readers that I surveyed stated that they had visible plant fibers in their stool.
-(While this can be easily seen with the naked eye, it can also be confirmed more objectively through Stool Chemistries testing, such as the Doctor’s Data Kit through Direct Labs.)
+(While this can be easily seen with the naked eye, it can also be confirmed more objectively through stool testing, such as the Doctor’s Data Kit through Direct Labs.)

 Solutions for Vegetable Digestion